-The Met Office has provided services to Heathrow for some time.
+The Met Office has provided Keeping airports open with on-site meteorologists for some time.
 Heathrow invited us to work on site, side by side with their operational staff - around the clock, every day of the year.
 This meant that we quickly gained an understanding of their operations and thresholds that would not have been possible from a different location.

 Jon Proudlove, General Manager ATS, Heathrow, said: "The weather can impact significantly on the Heathrow operation.
 Having the Met Office forecaster embedded within the Operational Efficiency Cell at the Control Tower is without doubt bringing benefit to the ATC operational decision making process.